hepix-virtualisation/vmcatcher/README.md

 handling is more complex, it may be wise to use a message queue, or storing the event and processing after, rather than just using a simple fork.

+#### Data base migration from versions 0.5.X to 0.6.X

+Backup your old database:

+    #mv vmcatcher.db vmcatcher.db.old
+    #sqlite3 vmcatcher.db.old .dump > dump

+regenerate your data base

+    # vmcatcher_subscribe  -l

+Restore your database content

+    # sqlite3 vmcatcher.db < dump

+You will get some errors that tables already exist dont worry about these.

 #### Data base migration from versions 0.4.X to 0.5.X

 Backup your old database: